-The New Stanford Hospital (NSH) garage added 29,744 new square feet.
-The New Stanford Hospital (NSH) project added 689,522 new square feet.
+- The new Neuroscience Health Center at the Hoover Pavilion site represents 91,605 new square feet. - Lucile Packard Children's Hospital (LPCH) Expansion added 446,088 new square feet. - The New Stanford Hospital (NSH) garage added 29,744 new square feet.
+The NSH project added 689,522 new square feet.
 These two new buildings therefore represent 719,266 new square feet for NSH.